coffee247/Postgres_docker/README.md

-# A bash script to build, run, stop, or remove a postgresql server in a docker container.
+# A set of command-line BASH scripts to build, run, stop, or remove a Postgresql server and database in a docker container.

 ****